-Have more than 390.
-000 radio contacts and it is impossible to QSL all of them via the bureau.
+With 400.
+000 radio contacts in the LOG it is impossible to QSL all of them via the bureau.

 For QSL card please send DIRECT request with SAE + funds to cover the mailing costs.